Italy shipwreck captain tests negative for drugs

 However they did not find any signs of breakdown products of cocaine inside Schettino's hair follicles - the products that would usually show up inside the hair of someone who had actually used cocaine.

-Schettino's lawyer, Bruno Leporatti, criticized Codacons for commenting on tests which had still not been made public, but said the scientific outcome was indisputable.
+Schettino's lawyer, Bruno Leporatti, criticised Codacons for commenting on tests which had still not been made public, but said the scientific outcome was indisputable.

 "The results of the test were negative, both regarding drug abuse and alcohol abuse," he said.

-The scientist in charge of the tests, Marcello Charlotte, told Italian news agency ANSA that the tests had given clear and certain results which he would hand to the prosecutors.
+The scientist in charge of the tests, Marcello Chiarotti, told Italian news agency ANSA that the tests had given clear and certain results which he would hand to the prosecutors.

 Asked about the traces of cocaine, he said there had been "a marginal problem which did not remotely undermine the results of the analysis."